 10. Rainbow Snake

 Rainbow snakes of the south grow up to five feet long.
-They have medium heavy bodies, with narrow heads.
-They get their name from their highly colorful appearance, particularly on their belles.
+They have medium-heavy bodies, with narrow heads.
+They get their name from their highly colorful appearance, particularly on their bellies.
 Unfortunately, humans almost never get to see rainbow snakes, as they spend much of their time in the water, and tend to hide from humans.
 These snakes have black bodies with red and yellow stripes running from head to tail.
 Their bellies are multicolored white, yellow, pink, and red.
 They eat primarily eels.

 9. Timber Rattlesnake